 Summer is a great time to take a break and enjoy time as a family.
 Take advantage of your time together by engaging in quality conversations.
 Follow your child's lead by talking about what interests him/her.
 Take back and forth turns, keeping the conversation going for as long as possible.
-Here are some ideas to help you engage in quality conversations with your child.
+Here are some ideas to help you engage in quality conversations with your child (from Greenberg, J. & Koohi, A.L.
+(2016).
+How to Build Language and Literacy Through Powerful Conversations.
+The Hanen Centre).

-Make storytelling a part of your day:

-While visiting a place your child has been to before, encourage him to tell you what happened the last time he was there.
+Make storytelling a part of your day: While visiting a place your child has been to before, encourage him to tell you what happened the last time he was there.
 Ask questions and make comments that help him clarify what he means and include all the important details.
 For example, "Oh, you played Frisbee the last time you were at this park!
 Who did you play with?"
-Have your child keep a journal of summer events.
-If your child cannot yet write, have him/her draw pictures to tell stories.
-You can have him/her tell you the story and you write it in the journal.
-This will help your child learn:
+Your child learn:

-- How to tell and understand stories, which is critical for both effective conversations and story comprehension - Advanced grammar, sentence structure, and vocabulary
+- How to tell and understand stories, which is critical for effective conversations and story comprehension - More complex language (e.g., vocabulary, past tense verbs)